geoserver/geoserver/doc/en/user/source/webadmin/data/layergroups.rst

 Edit a Layer Group
 ----------------

 To bring up the layer group edit page, click a layer group name.
-The initial fields allow you configure the name, title, abstract, workspace, bounds, projection and mode of the layer group.
+The initial fields allow you to configure the name, title, abstract, workspace, bounds, projection and mode of the layer group.
 To automatically set the bounding box, select the :guilabel:`Generate Bounds` button.
 You may also provide your own custom bounding box extents.
 To select an appropriate projection click the :guilabel:`Find` button.

 .. note:: A layer group can contain layers with dissimilar bounds and projections.
 GeoServer automatically reprojects all layers to the projection of the layer group.